jantman/pizero-gpslog/README.rst

 6. Put the SD card in your Pi and plug it in.
 If you're going to be connecting directly with a keyboard and monitor, do so.
 If you configured WiFi (or want to use a USB Ethernet adapter) and have everything setup correctly, it should eventually connect to your network.
 If you have issues with a USB Ethernet adapter, try letting the Pi boot up (give it 2-3 minutes) and *then* plug in the adapter.
 7. Log in.
 The default user is named "pi" with a default password of "raspberry".
 Run sudo `raspi-config <https://github.com/RPi-Distro/raspi-config>`_ to set things like the locale and timezone.
 Personally, I usually leave the ``pi`` user password at its default for devices that will never be on an untrusted network.
 If using a SPI display, enable the SPI kernel module via ``raspi-config``.
 If you're using an I2C display, enable the I2C module.
 Reboot as needed.
-8. ``sudo apt-get update && sudo apt-get install haveged git python3-gpiozero python3-setuptools python3-pip gpsd python-gps``
+8. ``sudo apt-get update && sudo apt-get install haveged git python3-gpiozero python3-setuptools python3-pip gpsd python-gps python3-pillow``
 9. If using a display such as the one recommended: ``sudo apt-get install python3-numpy && sudo pip3 install RPi.GPIO``
 10. Run ``sudo pip3 install pizero-gpslog && sudo pizero-gpslog-install``.
 The installer, ``pizero-gpslog-install``, templates out a systemd unit file, reloads systemd, and enables the unit.
 Environment variables to set for the service are taken from command line arguments; see ``pizero-gpslog-install --help`` for details.
 They can be changed after install by editing ``/etc/systemd/system/pizero-gpslog.service``
 11. Find out the USB vendor and product IDs for your GPS.
 My BU-353S4 uses a Prolific PL2303 serial chipset (vendor 067b product 2303) which is disabled by default in the Debian gpsd udev rules because it matches too many devices.
 Look at ``/lib/udev/rules.d/60-gpsd.rules``.
 If your GPS is commented out like mine, uncomment it and save the file.